leoloso/graphql-by-pop.com/guides/localized-newsletter.md

 [<a href="https://newapi.getpop.org/api/graphql/?postId=1&query=post($postId)@post.content|date(d/m/Y)@date,getJSON(%22https://newapi.getpop.org/wp-json/newsletter/v1/subscriptions%22)@userList">View query results</a>]

 ::: tip
-At any time, you can review the documentation for the fields/directives employed in this tutorial, by querying the [fullSchema](https://newapi.getpop.org/api/graphql/?query=fullSchema).
+At any time, you can review the documentation for the fields/directives employed in this guide, by querying the [fullSchema](https://newapi.getpop.org/api/graphql/?query=fullSchema).
 :::

 ## Calculating the list of unique languages